The Museum is open from Tuesday to Sunday:

 - 25% discount on individual ticket prices

-We accept cash payments in Swiss francs.
+We accept cash payments in Swiss francs and in Euros.
 We also accept the following cards: Diners Club, Eurocard, Maestro, Mastercard, PostCard and Visa.
 If you’re coming as a group, you’ll need to pay on arrival on the day of your visit.

 Where to find us

 Avenue de la Paix 17